cwaters88/hello-world/README.md

 Hi Earthlings

-Im chirs im 32 and trying to learn how to build a spade app
+Im chris im 32 and trying to learn how to build a spade app